chaitanyajun12/custom-line-graph/README.md

   - By default, all sides padding for the graph is zero.
   - The project shows an activity which retrieves all the points using `PointManager` and then passes them to the `LineGraph`.
-  - Graph can be created through XML only right now.
+  - Graph can be created both dynamically and using Android XML.
   - Problems due to screen rotations is also handled.

 Example
 -------

-Creating a custom line graph using Android XML.
+Creating a custom line graph,

+1. Using Android XML,

 ```
       <org.custom.graph.line.LineGraph